ucb-rit/savio-training-python-jupyter-fall-2021/sections/jupyter.md

 We'll add a dictionary called `"env"` with environmental variables to set when starting up the kernel.

 --
-To know what to add in this case, take a look at your environmental variables after you run `module load ml/tensorflow/2.5.0-py37`:
+You'll want to see `env` with environmental variables as they are after you run `module load ml/tensorflow/2.5.0-py37`.
+To see what it does, run `module show ml/tensorflow/2.5.0-py37`.

+In this case, we'll copy paste these variables to the `env` dictionary:

 ```sh
 echo $PATH